Chronic wound pain: Assessment and cause

 Verbalization of pain is considered the most valid indicator of pain because pain is subjective and whatever the individual complaining of pain says it is.
 Standardized tools that have been validated in the assessment of pain are commonly used to assess wound pain are; Visual Analogue Scale (VAS), Numeric Box Scale (NBS), Faces Pain Rating Scale (FRS), and The Short McGill Pain Questionnaire, which may be difficult to use with patients who are unable to verbalize and describe their pain.
 The Wound Pain Management Model (WPMM) was developed to outline the important components of wound pain assessment.
-The WPMM indicates wound pain assessment should include; location, intensity, duration, and the impact on quality of life.
+The WPMM indicates wound pain assessment should include: location, intensity, duration, and the impact on quality of life.

-Chronic wound pain has been under recognized and often goes untreated, or undertreated.
-Contributing factors for poor wound pain management are lack of, or inadequate wound pain assessment.
+Chronic wound pain has been underrecognized and often goes untreated, or undertreated.
+Contributing factors for poor wound pain management are a lack of, or inadequate wound pain assessment.
 Negative consequences of chronic wound pain may be impaired quality of life due to sleep deprivation or disturbances, immobility, depression, changes in body image, constipation due to side effects of pain medications, infection, and stress.

-Chronic wound pain can have a cause sleep disturbances or deprivation, depression, immobility, and changes in body image, infection, stress, and constipation due to side effects of pain medications can have a negative impact on the quality of life.
+Chronic wound pain can cause sleep disturbances or deprivation, depression, immobility, and changes in body image, infection, stress, and constipation due to side effects of pain medications can have a negative impact on the quality of life.
 Chronic wound pain may vary depending on the cause of the wound.
 Venous leg ulcers, arterial ulcers, diabetic foot ulcers, pressure ulcers, malignancy, infection, inflammation and stress are associated with chronic wound pain.